Information for International Applicants

 The South Dakota Board of Nursing requires faculty teaching online nursing courses to students located in South Dakota to be licensed in South Dakota.
 The College of Nursing is not able to meet the Board's requirement for online faculty to be licensed in South Dakota at this time.
 Therefore, The Ohio State University is not offering online nursing programs to students located in South Dakota.

-Completion of the online MS in Nursing degree program, or completion of the MS portion of the online BSN-DNP degree program, meets educational requirements to sit for national specialty certification in the chosen advanced practice specialty track.
-The South Dakota Board of Nursing requires applicants for an APRN license to complete an accredited graduate or post-graduate nursing degree and hold national advanced practice certification, in addition to other requirements.
-Therefore, completion of the CCNE-accredited MS in Nursing, or the MS portion of the BSN-DNP, meets educational requirements for APRN licensure in South Dakota.
+Completion of the online CCNE-accredited MS in Nursing program, or the MS portion of the online BSN-DNP program, meets educational requirements to sit for national specialty certification in the chosen advanced practice specialty track and to apply for an advanced practice nursing license in South Dakota.

 South Dakota State Board of Dentistry